rackerlabs/docs-developer-blog/_posts/2018-10-04-backup-oracle-with-amazon-simple-storage-service.md

 Notice that the first backup was a local one run earlier and shows a local backup piece (file).
 The second backup shows that the media was `s3.amazonaws.com`.
-The “oracle-data-vickey07-1” is the bucket, or logical container, automatically created within the Amazon S3.
+The `oracle-data-vickey07-1` is the bucket, or logical container, automatically created within Amazon S3.

 You can also verify the results of the backup from the AWS console as shown in the following image: